 Nang has created more than a thousand pieces of clay arts until now.
 Clay is Nang’s language.

-New Life Psychiatric Rehabilitation Association operates four sheltered workshops, including New Life Farm and three industrial type sheltered workshops.
-Sheltered workshops provide people in recovery of mental illness (PIR) and people with disabilities with a working environment specially designed for vocational training through an income-generating work process.
-Community-based integrated vocational training facilitates the development of potentials and confidence of PIR to prepare them for open employment and community reintegration.
-Sheltered workshop is a social service without an employer/ employee relationship between the service provider and the PIR.
+New Life Psychiatric Rehabilitation Association operates four sheltered workshops, including New Life Farm, Kwai Shing Sheltered Workshop, Tin King Sheltered Workshop and New Life Building Sheltered Workshop.
+Sheltered workshops provide people in recovery of mental illness and people with disabilities with a working environment specially designed for vocational training through an income-generating work process.
+Community-based integrated vocational training facilitates the development of potentials and confidence of service users to prepare them for open employment and community reintegration.
+Sheltered workshop is a social service without an employer-employee relationship between the service provider and the service users.

 - Providing work training in a planned environment including workshops, farms and community sites;

-- Offering opportunities for work adjustment and advancement with the ultimate goal of enabling PIR to attain supported or open employment according to the individual’s ability;
+- Offering opportunities for work adjustment and advancement with the ultimate goal of enabling service users to attain supported or open employment where possible;

 It is not uncommon for PIR to experience adjustment issues in meeting work related demands.
 They are in need of rebuilding their working habits before they could make a jump in the open employment market.
 We have developed both agricultural and industrial Sheltered Workshop services since 1968.
 Back then, we rented a farmland next to Castle Peak Hospital and established New Life Farm, which was the first and only agricultural Sheltered Workshop in Hong Kong.
 The Farm provides PIR with agricultural work training under a refreshing and open environment, and assists them in fitting-in the society again and achieves the goal of self-reliance.